 Maker Education is an outgrowth of the “Maker Movement,” which began about 10 years ago with the launch of MAKE: Magazine and the first Maker Faires.
-Comparable to DIY, but done in community, comparable to DIY, but with an emphasis on community, its values include self-reliance, innovation, and curiosity.
+Comparable to DIY, but with an emphasis on community, its values include self-reliance, innovation, and curiosity.
 “Making” is a big umbrella covering anything you create and not just consume — from cooking to coding.

 Maker Education can be used to teach many skills, but most importantly, it teaches how to learn.